 The PRP procedure is considered a simple and safe treatment.

 A small amount of the patient’s blood is taken, just as a blood test would be performed.
 The blood is then spun in a centrifuge to separate and concentrate the platelets.
 We then analyse the PRP solution to make sure our patients are receiving the appropriate cellular concentration and cellular counts for their condition.
 This plasma highly concentrated with platelets, and other cells is then injected into the site of injury or tissue degeneration under ultrasound or fluoroscopy guidance with precise, advanced, minimally invasive techniques.

-At OrthoRegen Australia, we believe each patient and injury is different.
+At OrthoRegen, we believe each patient and injury is different.
 We do not support the use of PRP as a "one size fits all" treatment.
 This is because PRP utilises your own blood and this means there are variations between patients.
 We have the ability to individualise PRP treatments depending on the patient and the conditions we are treating.
-We integrate additional innovations like cytokine therapy, stem cell therapy, prolotherapy and photobiomodulation to support our PRP therapy.
-We also incorporate ultrasound guidance to accurately inject PRP treatments to the affected areas.
+We integrate additional innovations like cytokine therapy, prolotherapy and musculoskeletal shockwave therapy to support our PRP treatments.
+We also incorporate ultrasound guidance to accurately inject PRP to the areas needing treatment.